sled-group/compute-guide/GUI-app-docker.md

 ---
 layout: default
-title: GUI applications in Docker
+title: Running GUI applications in Docker
-nav_order: 5
+nav_order: 125
-parent: compute-guide
+has_children: false
 description: "Running GUI application in Docker and connect to it via VNC."
 permalink: /docker-display-vnc
 ---

 # Running GUI application in Docker and connect to it via VNC

 ## Connect via VNC to the host machine